by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits, last updated on 11/29/2011

 When a business pays most of the cost of health coverage for employees, the HRA plan will almost always save money and make the employees happier than a HSA plan or traditional health plan.

-Both the HSA and the HRA may be used in conjunction with a Section 125 Cafeteria plan, but the suitability will be determined by the size of the business and the degree of reliance on employer contributions vs. employee voluntary contributions.
+The HSA and HRA may be used in conjunction with a Section 125 Cafeteria plan, but the suitability will be determined by the size of the business and the degree of reliance on employer contributions vs. employee voluntary contributions.
 This should be taken up on a case-to-case basis.

 In summary, HSAs tend to work best for healthy self-employed individuals while HRAs work best when an employer pays for health benefits for employees.
-In many cases a combination of both is the best option and this combination may be easily managed through the use of affordable professional online benefits administrative services.
+In many cases a combination of both is the best option.
+Either plan or the combination plan may be easily managed by small business owners through the use of affordable professional online services.

 This article is available for republication in its entirety without charge after obtaining the express written permission of the author.